azuredevcollege/devops/github-action-deploy-arm-template/README.md

 Source: https://help.github.com/en/actions/getting-started-with-github-actions/about-github-actions#about-github-actions

 ## What is the whiteducksoftware/azure-arm-action Action?
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec lorem urna, scelerisque at ultrices vel, semper vel mi.
-Aenean sagittis sagittis lectus, vitae commodo velit pharetra id.
-Maecenas sit amet viverra enim.
-Curabitur fermentum mi mollis augue hendrerit, vel efficitur dolor finibus.
-Maecenas ornare nunc sed lacus consequat, quis luctus elit tristique.
-Sed convallis sapien eget ex aliquet volutpat.
-Phasellus ante elit, accumsan eget lorem sit amet, tristique iaculis dui.
-Maecenas dignissim turpis velit, et eleifend purus dignissim ut.
+This actions helps us on deploying ARM templates to Azure, so we don't need fiddle around with the Azure CLI in our GitHub workflow.
+This action is written in Go, automatically build to a very small docker image and deployed to Docker Hub ([whiteduck/azure-arm-action on Docker Hub](https://hub.docker.com/repository/docker/whiteduck/azure-arm-action)).

 ## How to use this Action?
 We start by fetching the credentials this workflow requires for authenticating with Azure, see [Create Service Principal for Authentication](#Create-Service-Principal-for-Authentication).
-After that we need to define a step so our task has access to the local repo and its file, this can be achieved by using a task which GitHub itself provides us: [actions/checkout](https://github.com/actions/checkout).
+After that we need to define a step so our task has access to the local repo and its files, this can be achieved by using a task which GitHub itself provides us: [actions/checkout](https://github.com/actions/checkout).
 Our workflow file currently should look like this:
 ```yaml
 - name: Checkout Sourcecode
   uses: actions/checkout@master